byteslinger00/Dating-app-flutter/README.md

 * Any Operating System (MacOS, Linux, Windows)
 * Any IDE with Flutter SDK installed (Android Studio, VSCode etc)
-* A little knowledge of Dart and Flutter
+* Proficient in Dart and Flutter

  ### 👨‍💻  Author